alancriaxyz/pocketflow-academy/README.md

 ### Getting Started
 - [`pocketflow-hello-world`](./pocketflow-hello-world) - Your first PocketFlow app!
 A simple example showing basic setup and usage

+### LLM Applications
+- [`pocketflow-summarize`](./pocketflow-summarize) - Text summarization with error handling and retries.
+Learn about Node architecture, error handling, and shared store

 ## What This Example Demonstrates

 - Basic PocketFlow setup in a Python project
 - Standard project structure
 - Testing setup
 - Best practices for Python development with PocketFlow
+- Error handling and retry mechanisms
+- Working with LLMs in PocketFlow

 ## Additional Resources